Sulemanki Headworks: Border ceremony

-In accordance with the popularity of Retreat Ceremony at other Indo-Pakistan border crossings such as at Wagah and Hussainiwala near Lahore, a smaller ceremony also takes place here at the check point Sadki by Pakistan Rangers and Indian Border Security Force.
+In accordance with the popularity of beating retreat ceremony at other Indo-Pakistan border crossings, such as at Wagah and Hussainiwala near Lahore, a smaller ceremony also takes place here at the Sulemanki by Pakistan Rangers and on the Indian side at Mahavir/Sadqi International Parade Ground check point by Indian Border Security Force (BSF).
 It attracts a sizable number of tourists on both sides.